 The SDSU Center for Autism and Developmental Disorders has been founded!
 Directed by Dr. Fishman, the Center will provide diagnostic and evaluation services to the individuals with autism spectrum disorders across the lifespan.
 For more on the Center’s mission, read here.

-Congratulations to Ellyn Pueschel for getting accepted into the prestigious IMSD program.
+Congratulations to Elly Pueschel for getting accepted into the prestigious IMSD program.
 The IMSD Program, an intensive undergraduate research training program supported by the National Institutes of Health, prepares students for competitive research careers and leadership positions in the biomedical sciences.

-Congratulations to Ellyn Pueschel, one of the only six students nationally to be awarded the Autism Science Foundation (ASF) Undergraduate Summer Research award.
+Congratulations to Elly Pueschel, one of the only six students nationally to be awarded the Autism Science Foundation (ASF) Undergraduate Summer Research award.
 It will support her research on the Toddler MRI Project this summer.

 - Brain Development Imaging Labs, SDSU